-Do you think you’ve got what it takes to be a bodhisattva?
+Dear Traveler, do you think you’ve got what it takes to take a bodhisattva vow?

 Are you ready to live in Truth for the benefit of all sentient beings, even if there is no Truth to serve and no others to serve it to?